Ancurio/mkxp/README.md

 To select this backend, run `qmake BINDING=BINDING_MRUBY`

 ### null
 This backend only exists for testing purposes and does nothing (the engine quits immediately).
+It can be used to eg. run a minimal RGSS game loop directly in C++.

 To select this backend, run `qmake BINDING=BINDING_NULL`